jina-ai/finetuner/README.md

 </tbody>
 </table>

-<span style="font-size:small">All metrics were evaluated for k@20 after training for 5 epochs using the Adam optimizer with learning rates of 1e-4 for ResNet, 1e-7 for CLIP and 1e-5 for the BERT models.</span>
+<sub><sup>All metrics were evaluated for k@20 after training for 5 epochs using the Adam optimizer with learning rates of 1e-4 for ResNet, 1e-7 for CLIP and 1e-5 for the BERT models.</sup></sub>

 <!-- start install-instruction -->